-A member may only be removed, prior to the expiration of their term, if the trustees have determined that that member has violated the code of conduct.
-Members will not be removed due to content decisions they have made.
+A member may only be removed, prior to the expiration of their term, if the individual managers have determined that that member has violated the code of conduct.51 Members will not be removed due to content decisions they have made.

-The individual trustees may receive, verify, and act upon requests to remove members based on violations of the code of conduct.
-These requests may come from the board, the director, or the public.
-The individual trustees may also take action on their own to remove a member of their own accord, based on the standards above.
+The individual managers may receive, verify, and act upon requests, with the consent of the individual trustees, to remove members based on violations of the code of conduct.
+These requests may come from the board, the executive director, or the public.
+The individual managers may also take action on their own, with the consent of the individual trustees, to remove a member of their own accord, based on the standards above.

-2.1.3 Appointment and Removal of Board Officers
+2.1.3 Appointment and Removal of Co-Chairs and Lead Co-Chair

-The trustees will formally appoint co-chairs that have been recommended by the outgoing co-chairs of the board.
-Co-chair candidates will be promptly referred to the trustees for review.
-The individual trustees will review and either appoint or reject candidates within fifteen (15) days, upon receipt of recommendation(s) from the board.
+The managers will formally appoint co-chairs that have been recommended by the then-serving co-chairs and the board.
+Co-chair candidates will be promptly referred to the managers for review.
+The managers will review and either appoint or reject candidates within fifteen (15) days, upon receipt of recommendation(s) from the board.